kyrylkov/openshift-cartridge-iojs/README.md

 ## Why

-Because there is no standard OpenShift `io.js` cartridge.
+Because there is no `io.js` cartridge in OpenShift.

 ## When to use